splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/1-tour/1-hello-world-cli.md

 ---
-title: Hello World Command Line
-sidebar:
-  label: " - Terminal Hello World"
+title: Build your first program
 ---

+Here are the steps needed to build your own program:

+1. Create a new folder for the project, and move into this in the terminal
+2. Use `dotnet new console` to create the initial project files
+3. Add the SplashKit package we will be using `dotnet add package splashkit`
+4. Write the code in **Program.cs**
+5. Build and run using `dotnet run`

-In this guide, we will go through the steps of building a basic terminal-based C# program to output the text: "Hello, World".
+Let's go through these steps to build a simple terminal-based program to output the text: "Hello, World".

 :::note[Why "Hello World"?]
 Whenever you start learning a new programming language, you will likely write code to output **"Hello, World"** for your first program - just like we are going to do here!